cass-community/cass-community.github.io/_impacts/README.md

 * When mentioning applications we prefer (but it is not required) to link the software mention to that package's preferred web presence.
   * If they have a website that includes or links to other resources for the package, that's generally going to be the preferred target.
   * Failing that, probably the code repository, if it is public.
 * We are happy to include O(1) "preferred citation" for an application itself (what the application team would request that users of the package cite in a paper).
+This should be included in an "Additional resources" section at the end of the highlight.
 * We are happy to link to published papers (preferred) or highlights relating to application science accomplishments discussed in the highlight.
 However these should not be excessive.
 And ideally, we can draw a line between CASS software products and the scientific accomplishment.
 * Full citations should only appear in the Additional resources section at the end of the highlight -- otherwise they take up a lot of space with little actual information content (the DOI link is the useful thing).
 * Generally, the second major section of the highlight should be an h2 heading "The enabling software"